 The graph below shows the absorption rate for homes (see the month supply on the right side).
-Clearly anything with a less that 5 month supply is a sellers market...
+Clearly anything with a less that 5 month supply is a sellers market but homes...

 Energy efficient homes are a top priority for many people.
 Who doesn't want to save money on costly energy bills?
 Making your home more energy efficient to cut some costs can seem like something unattainable to people without large sums of cash.
 When we think energy efficiency we tend to think expensive items like energy star appliances, and tankless water heaters.
 There are actually a number of ways to make your home more energy efficient without spending your life savings.
 These steps are the first actions any home owner should take toward a more energy efficient home.